It's never too early to start packing

 - List of products used to create the item

-- The name and address of the manufacturer or the sponsor
+- The name and address of the manufacturer

 - The batch number or serial number for the product contained within the pack